 The Modern Age of Comics is a name for the age of comics from the mid-80's to present.
 In this age comic character were more psychologically complex and were darker.
 Creators were becoming more well known and independent comics started to become more popular.

-The Dc comic book Crisis on Infinite Earths became the book that brought the bronze age and the Modern Age together.
-This brought the end to the Flash Series, Superman series and the Wonder Woman series.
+The DC comic book maxi-series Crisis on Infinite Earths became the book that brought the Bronze Age and the Modern Age together.
+This brought the end to The Flash series, Superman series and the Wonder Woman series.

 Before the Modern Age horror and science fiction comics were not in mainstream comics but in the modern age the comics code was changed so then they made more Horror and Science Fiction comics because they could do more with it that they could not do before.
 Alan Moore's legendary Swamp Thing run and Neil Gaiman's masterpiece Sandman were some of the comics of the age which had Horror and Science Fiction elements in it.